googlesamples/vulkan-basic-samples/README.md

 Introduction
 ------------
 The project includes series of samples demonstrating a basic usage of Vulkan APIs.
-This repository is an Android port of [LunarG sample kit](https://github.com/LunarG/VulkanSamples).
+This repository is a replication of [LunarG sample kit](https://github.com/LunarG/VulkanSamples), refer to [wiki](https://github.com/googlesamples/vulkan-basic-samples/wiki) for more background.

 Getting Started
 ---------------